njz3/FFBArcadePlugin/README.md

 Some games such as Road Fighters 3D have input support.
 Go to Input section and enable Input Support and set up axis/buttons

+Enable ConstantInf is an alternative way of providing effects to the wheel.
+Test it enabled and see if FFB becomes less erratic.

 ## Output Support